As the regular season winds down, 22 teams are facing an offseason filled with golf rounds and hot-stove strategery.

 Chris Capuano(notes) made a great comeback story, but his ascension back into the rotation came as a result of yet another disappointing season for Manny Parra(notes).
 That dude is a bigger letdown than the final season of LOST.

-On and on it goes.
-For every fond memory I have of 2010, there is a bad one lurking right behind it, and I can't think of a single thing about you that makes me happy anymore.
-I hate that it ended up this way, but that's just the way it is.
-There is absolutely nothing about you that makes me smile.Singles Night" at Miller Park and you know that was craaaaazy.
+It's Not All You: Okay, you've got me smiling now, and I'm thinking that maybe things weren't all that bad.
+Maybe this wasn't all your fault.
+I mean, we had some fun times.
+There was "Singles Night" at Miller Park and you know that was craaaaazy.
 I should probably just give you the benefit of the doubt.
 If you can forgive me for that one time I threw up at your park (okay, five times) I can probably forgive you for this.

 It's probably just the classic small market dilemma then, right?
 Milwaukee is one of the smallest cities with a major league baseball team and, you can't possibly be expected to keep up with the payrolls of our rivals.
 What?
 We sold more tickets than (possibly) playoff bound teams in Cincinnati, Atlanta, Texas, San Diego, or Tampa Bay?
 Really?
 The New York Mets, Chicago White Sox, and Houston Astros, too?
 For real?
 Are you sure?
 Okay.